-- Add water if needed: Depending on how thick you want the avocado dressing/sauce to be, you may need to drizzle in a little extra water and blend in-between until it reaches your desired consistency.
+- Add water if needed: Depending on how thick you want the avocado cilantro dressing to be, you may need to drizzle in a little extra water and blend in-between until it reaches your desired consistency.

-Make sure to give the avocado cilantro lime dressing a taste and adjust any of the ingredients as desired before serving; lime for tang, salt and pepper for extra seasoning, cilantro for a punch of flavor, or garlic because yummy!
+Make sure to give the dressing a taste and adjust any of the ingredients as desired before serving.
+Lime for tang, salt and pepper for extra seasoning, cilantro for a punch of flavor, or garlic.

 - For avocado ranch dressing: Substitute the olive oil for yogurt instead.